patisankar/leadership-communication/prep/cvs.md

 In my recent role at PayPal, I’ve been working on high-scale transaction systems where I contributed to modernizing legacy applications into a modular Angular and React-based frontend, backed by Spring Boot microservices and GraphQL APIs.
 These systems handle over a million transactions, so a big part of my work has been around reliability—things like idempotent processing, retry orchestration, and event-driven design.

-On the frontend side, I’ve focused on building reusable component architectures and improving performance—reducing page load times by around 40% and increasing test coverage significantly.
+On the frontend side, For performance, I focused on reducing how much code loads upfront by using lazy loading and splitting the application into smaller chunks.
+I also cleaned up unnecessary dependencies and optimized how components update on the screen.
 On the backend, I’ve designed scalable microservices and integrated data-driven decision systems using BigQuery.

 From a cloud perspective, I’ve been deploying and operating services on GCP using Kubernetes, with CI/CD pipelines that reduced deployment times to under 15 minutes.